Teaching

 Psychological Science Literacy

 Psychological science is not a fixed set of facts; it is a process to understand people and their interactions with the world.
-Accordingly, I try to teach psychology as process, not body of facts.
+Accordingly, I try to teach psychology as a process, not body of facts.
 I start my social psychology course with a section on the replication crisis/credibility revolution, and we talk about how the human element in science can distort the scientific record and what can be done to improve our science.
 I then weave this way of thinking in throughout the course, including qualifying common claims and calling attention to classic findings that may not hold up to later replications.

 Measurement